DanhLC/git-cheatsheat/Github Cheat Sheat.md

 git diff --staged
 </code></pre>

-Created by * DanhLC * - This Git and GitHub Cheat Sheet provides a quick reference to essential commands.
+Created by ***DanhLC*** - This Git and GitHub Cheat Sheet provides a quick reference to essential commands.
+For more advanced usage, refer to the [Git documentation](https://git-scm.com/doc)
 For more advanced usage, refer to the https://git-scm.com/doc Git documentation